ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 In this example **rollupContractAddress** is the address of Orbit chain's rollup contract, **rollupOwnerAddress** is the address of rollup owner, **parentChainPublicClient** and **orbitChainPublicClient** are the parent and orbit chain public clients.
 Also this API has optional fields to override the Retryable ticket setups.
 In this example **percentIncrease** is the buffer to increase the gas limit for the retryable ticket to be sure about the success of the ticket.
 After creating the raw transaction you need to use Viem to sign and broadcast the transaction to the network.
 **2. createTokenBridgePrepareSetWethGatewayTransactionReceipt**
-After sending the transaction, you need get the recept of the transaction to be able to check about the success of the retryable tickets created on step 1, which is going to set WETH gateway on the Orbit chain.
+After sending the transaction, you need get the recept of the transaction to be able to check about the success of the Retryable Tickets created on step 1, which is going to set WETH gateway on the Orbit chain.
 To do that we are using `createTokenBridgePrepareSetWethGatewayTransactionReceipt` API and also `waitForRetryables` method of it to check for the retryable ticket status.
 For the example in this doc we can use this API as follow:

 ```js
   const setWethGatewayTxReceipt = createTokenBridgePrepareSetWethGatewayTransactionReceipt(